-The table below shows the NAPLAN growth of the Year Five students from when they sat NAPLAN in Year Three against the Australian Schools Mean Growth.
+The table below shows the 2019 NAPLAN growth of the Year Five students from when they sat NAPLAN in Year Three against the Australian Schools Mean Growth.
+Due to COVID-19, 2020 NAPLAN data is not available.

 Grammar & Punctuation Numeracy Reading Spelling Writing Year 5 St John's School Mean Growth from Year Three to Year Five 101 98 95 103 79 Year 5 All Australian Schools Mean Growth from Year Three to Year Five 60 86 75 85 60